Adrian398/Sound_classification/README.md

 This Repository is a deep learning pipeline for classification of a special noise in an assembly process.
 This Code is the base of our paper.

+## Set up training data
+Our whole dataset is available at Google.drive.
+We labeled the data ourself and create 4325 data examples.
+If you clone our repository please set up the paths according to our Jupter Notebook.

 ## Jypter Notebooks on [Google Colab](http://colab.research.google.com)

 * Select 'Runtime' -> 'Change runtime time' -> 'Python 3' (and 'GPU') before running the notebook.